cocos/cocos-docs/en/3d/import-model.md

 - **Animation Frame Rate**

   Adjusting the animation pre-calculates the frame rate of the generated animation clip, reducing the frame rate can reduce memory consumption.
 Only takes effect when the **Precompute Joint Matrix** option is checked.
-The default is **30fps**.
+The default is **30 FPS**.